wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 ### Method: Sign

 One of the primary purposes of a `WalletPlugin` is to facilitate the signing of transactions.
-To do this it must implement the `sign` method which accepts two parameters, a [ResolvedSigningRequest](#) and a [TransactContext](/docs/session-kit/transact-context).
+To do this it must implement the `sign` method, which accepts two parameters: a [ResolvedSigningRequest](#) and a [TransactContext](/docs/sessionkit/transact-context).

 **Note**: If during the [Transact](/docs/session-kit/transact) process the `WalletPlugin` needs to interact with the end user, the [UserInterface](/docs/session-kit/plugin-user-interface) instance provided on the [TransactContext](/docs/session-kit/transact-context) can be used to prompt the user.

 The `WalletPlugin` will then need to communicate with the external application, relaying the transaction, in order to retrieve a signature.
 This process should return an object that matches the [WalletPluginSignResponse](https://wharfkit.github.io/session/interfaces/WalletPluginSignResponse.html) interface that contains:

 - `signatures`: An array containing one or more [Signature](#) typed objects with signatures authorizing the transaction.
-- `resolved`: An optional [ResolvedSigningRequest](#) in the event the transaction was modified by the wallet.
+- `resolved`: An optional [ResolvedSigningRequest](#), in the event that the transaction was modified by the wallet.

 **Note**: If the `WalletPlugin` or external application modifies the transaction and returns it, it may invalidate any signatures previously created by the [TransactPlugin](/docs/session-kit/plugin-transact) calls that were originally made.
 We would recommend that the wallet should not

-Once completed this information can be returned to the Session Kit to complete the transaction.
+Once completed, this information can be returned to the Session Kit to complete the transaction.

-A complete example of what this method may look like is outlined below.
+A complete example of what this method may look like is outlined below:

 ```ts
 class WalletPluginExample extends AbstractWalletPlugin {